 Beyond just compliance with existing assistive technology, it is worth taking a moment to consider what additional capabilities may evolve due to the new technologies encompassed by XR.
 Expect XR to be more than just the next platform beyond mobile.
 AI, wearables, and 5G will all play a major part in the XR ecosystem.
 Those adjacent technologies will provide greater capabilities for people with disabilities.
 Let’s look at a few examples.

 - A. Augmented and Virtual Reality Approaches to Help with Peripheral Vision Loss.
-A 2017 paper presented at the 14th International Multi-Conference on Systems, Signals and Devices outlines an assistive solution for peripheral vision loss.
-The AR approach shows mini-displays within the user’s impaired field of view that include scenes from the missing visual field.
+A 2017 paper presented at the 14th International Multi-Conference on Systems, Signals, and Devices outlines an assistive solution for peripheral vision loss.
+The AR approach shows mini-displays within the user’s impaired field of view that includes scenes from the missing visual field.
 This is coupled with an auditory system of alerts to indicate to the user when danger may lurk outside their primary field of view.
 The VR version of this system is similar but reproduces the entire visual field within a headset.

 - B. Computer-corrected vision.
 A mobile solution, once the application controlling your future AR glasses knows your prescription for corrective vision, the glasses themselves can modify inputs in ways traditional corrective lenses would not.
 The same method applied to foveated rendering, whereby processing power is reserved just for where the user is looking, can be applied to enhance or significantly improve anything in (or outside of) the user’s field of view.
-This solution being developed by researchers at MIT and the University of California - Berkeley automatically corrects people’s vision defects without glasses.
+This solution is developed by researchers at MIT and the University of California – Berkeley automatically corrects people’s vision defects without glasses.